Email Channel

 - Click Authorize with Microsoft.
 You will be redirected to Microsoft's login and consent page.

 - Sign in with your Microsoft account and review the requested permissions.
-RapiDesq requests scopes including:
+RapiDesq requests only the permissions needed to read incoming messages, send replies on behalf of the account, and receive real-time notifications.

 - Grant the permissions.
-Microsoft issues an access token and a refresh token to RapiDesq.
+Microsoft issues secure access credentials to RapiDesq.

 - Configure routing: choose Team or Flow routing (see Routing Configuration below).